Collin County Child Abuse Defense Lawyer

-- Sexual abuse: Any sexual contact with a child, including touching, fondling, intercourse, exploitation, or exposure to sexual material.
+- Sexual abuse: Any sexual contact with a child.
+That includes touching, fondling, intercourse, exploitation, or exposure to sexual material.

 - Emotional abuse: Any emotional or mental harm to a child that results in observable and substantial damage to the child’s development or psychological functioning.

-- Neglect: The failure of a parent or caretaker to provide for a child’s basic needs, such as food, clothing, shelter, medical care, education, or supervision.
+- Neglect: The failure of a parent or caretaker to provide for a child’s basic needs.
+Examples include food, clothing, shelter, medical care, education, or supervision.

 - Abandonment: Leaving a child alone for extended periods of time without adequate supervision or parental care.

 - Endangering a child: Engaging in any activity that creates an unreasonable risk of harm to a child’s physical or emotional health or development.